 12:00 – 1:00 Class #3 – Older Participants

 New dancers must provide a diagnosis confirmation or first page of an IEP and be between the ages of 5 and 22.

 For more information please call 661-616-9122.

 KDA seeks to make dance more accessible to greater populations.
 As an organizational goal of KDA, ADAPTIdance is offered to a population not often associated with dance.
-People with physical and developmental disabilities, particularly in Kern County, do not have the chance to participant in dance classes.
+People with disabilities, particularly in Kern County, often do not have the chance to participate in regular and on-going dance classes.
 ADAPTIdance makes dance classes available with the assistance of LoD.

 You can help give children with disabilities the chance to dance by donating to ADAPTIdance:

 - $15 affords one participant an ADAPTIdance t-shirt

 - $50 affords snacks and water for one ADAPTIdance session

 - $150 affords three ADAPTIdance costumes